Percy Bysshe Shelley: Italy

-On 12 March 1818 the Shelleys and Claire left England to escape its "tyranny civil and religious".
+On 12 March 1818, the Shelleys and Claire left England to escape its "tyranny civil and religious".
 A doctor had also recommended that Shelley go to Italy for his chronic lung complaint, and Shelley had arranged to take Claire's daughter, Allegra, to her father Byron who was now in Venice.
 After travelling some months through France and Italy, Shelley left Mary and baby Clara at Bagni di Lucca (in today's Tuscany) while he travelled with Claire to Venice to see Byron and make arrangements for visiting Allegra.
 Byron invited the Shelleys to stay at his summer residence at Este, and Shelley urged Mary to meet him there.
 Clara became seriously ill on the journey and died on 24 September in Venice.
 Following Clara's death, Mary fell into a long period of depression and emotional estrangement from Shelley.

-The Shelleys moved to Naples on 1 December, where they stayed for three months.
-During this period Shelley was ill, depressed and almost suicidal: a state of mind reflected in his poem "Stanzas written in Dejection – December 1818, Near Naples".
+On 1 December, the Shelleys moved to Naples, where they stayed for three months.
+During this period, Shelley was ill, depressed and almost suicidal: a state of mind reflected in his poem "Stanzas written in Dejection – December 1818, Near Naples".
 While in Naples, Shelley registered the birth and baptism of a baby girl, Elena Adelaide Shelley (born 27 December), naming himself as the father and falsely naming Mary as the mother.
 The parentage of Elena has never been conclusively established.
-Biographers have variously speculated that she was adopted by Shelley to console Mary for the loss of Clara, that she was Shelley's child to Claire, that she was his child to his servant Elise Foggi, or that she was the child of a "mysterious lady" who had followed Shelley to the continent.
+Biographers have variously speculated that she was adopted by Shelley to console Mary for the loss of Clara, that she was Shelley's child by Claire, that she was his child by his servant Elise Foggi, or that she was the child of a "mysterious lady" who had followed Shelley to the continent.
 Shelley registered the birth and baptism on 27 February 1819, and the household left Naples for Rome the following day, leaving Elena with carers.
 Elena was to die in a poor suburb of Naples on 9 June 1820.

-In Rome, Shelley was in poor health, probably suffering from nephritis and tuberculosis which later was in remission.
+In Rome, Shelley was in poor health, probably having developed nephritis and tuberculosis which later was in remission.
 Nevertheless, he made significant progress on three major works: Julian and Maddalo, Prometheus Unbound and The Cenci.
 Julian and Maddalo is an autobiographical poem which explores the relationship between Shelley and Byron and analyses Shelley's personal crises of 1818 and 1819.
 The poem was completed in the summer of 1819, but was not published in Shelley's lifetime.
 Prometheus Unbound is a long dramatic poem inspired by Aeschylus's retelling of the Prometheus myth.
 It was completed in late 1819 and published in 1820.
 The Cenci is a verse drama of rape, murder and incest based on the story of the Renaissance Count Cenci of Rome and his daughter Beatrice.
 Shelley completed the play in September and the first edition was published that year.
 It was to become one of his most popular works and the only one to have two authorised editions in his lifetime.